Behaviour and Attitudes

 Mobile Phones

-Mobile phones are part of modern society and the majority of students will now own a mobile phone.
+Mobile phones are part of modern society and the majority of students, particularly in the secondary phase, will now own a mobile phone.
 We understand that for safety reasons students will carry a mobile phone in order to contact parents/carers after school/before school.
 However, mobile phones can lead to several problems in school, for example bullying, disruption to lessons and inappropriate web usage.
 As a school we strongly encourage our students to talk to each other and develop friendship groups at break and lunchtime, as opposed to using their mobile phones.
 As a result, the use of mobile phones during school hours is forbidden.
 Students found using their mobile phone without permission will be dealt with in accordance with school policy.